 Chapters in ICD-10-CM

-There are 21 chapters listed in ICD-10-CM.
+There are currently 22 chapters in ICD-10-CM for FY 2021, with the letter “U” being added.
 The codes range from A00 to Z99 and are described below.
-The letter “U” is not used.

 Some things to note as it relates to the codes in ICD-10-CM: